zefur/Resume/README.md

 ## James Hall
+<div align = "left"> Email: Jdhall@live.co.uk</div>

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Contact](#contact)

-A mostly self taught developer who has worked in both customer facing and behind the scenes before transitioning into tech.
+A mostly self taught developer who has worked in both customer facing and behind the scenes roles before transitioning into tech.
+Highly self-motivated with the ability to manage and maintain strong business relationships.
+Focused on exceeding customer expectations and committed to achieving a high level of customer service.
+Fast learning and productive with a broad range of work experience.
 A team player with developed interpersonal skills, who welcomes challenges and demonstrates reliability and adaptability.
 I'm a quick learner with a keen interest in exploring web technologies, and a genuine passion for solving everyday problems through code.

+Highly adaptable, currently seeking new challenges, making best use of existing skills and experiences with option for further development and growth.

 ## <a name="skills">Skills</a>
 #### Communication